tlindner/ssc_to_6809/ReadMe.txt

 The file 'build.sh' has all these steps baked into a script.

-November 6, 2020: It is currently not working.
+This proejct is done and working.

 tim lindner